microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/resnet-inferencing.md

 pip install openvino
 ```

+### Library Requirements

-- **Library Requirements:** In the first code cell, install the necessary libraries with the following code snippets (differences are bolded).
+In the first code cell, install the necessary libraries with the following code snippets (differences are bolded).

 *CPU + GPU*

 ```python
 import sys